fanfanman/CMS-GravitonSearch/README.md

 ### Update Oct 24th
 - Adapted most of the codes to include both CI and ADD files
-- Currently inclusive programs are computeLimit.py, computeSignificance.py, and plotMassSingle.py, will need to adapt the others
+- Currently inclusive programs are computeLimit.py, computeSignificance.py, plotMassSingle.py, plotLimit.py, plotSignificance.py, will need to adapt the others